-We continue to engage with our stakeholders regarding our environmental, social, and governance efforts, as we are collectively aligned in a commitment to improve our performance.
-From reducing flaring volumes related to emissions events to implementing innovative new systems like the mobile safety hazard reporting app that improves our ability to learn and take action before safety events occur, our Targa Team continues to strive for operational excellence.
-The efforts of our engineers and operations personnel to minimize or reduce emissions from our facilities are evident in our greenhouse gas (GHG) intensity numbers.
-Even as we started up new gas plants and added additional fractionation capacity that increased volumes on our systems, we were able to keep our GHG intensity at or below previous years.
+The efforts of our engineers and operations personnel to minimize or reduce emissions from our facilities are evident in our greenhouse gas ("GHG") intensity numbers.
+Even as we started up new gas plants and added additional fractionation capacity that increased volumes on our systems, we were able to keep our GHG intensity at or below year over year.
 Our newly formed Low Carbon Energy Ventures team is investigating new opportunities for Targa including renewable power and carbon capture and sequestration, and is exploring other ideas that complement our strengths.

-In 2021, we publicly disclosed our goal to reduce our methane intensity to 0.08% for our gathering and boosting segment and 0.11% for our processing segment by 2025.
+Our goal to reduce our methane intensity to 0.08% for our gathering and boosting segment and to 0.11% for our processing segment by 2025 is part of our membership in Our Nation's Energy Future (ONE Future), an industry consortium working to reduce methane emissions across the natural gas value chain.
 Importantly, we are already well on our way to meeting our goal.
-Going forward, where appropriate, we will continue to identify and disclose appropriate measures and targets that align with our commitment to operate prudently, safely, and reliably.
-As part of our Board of Directors' continued commitment to sustainability, in March of 2021, we established a board committee to oversee all sustainability matters.
+Going forward, we will continue to identify and disclose appropriate measures and targets that align with our commitment to operate prudently, safely, and reliably.
+As part of our Board of Directors' continued commitment to sustainability, in March of 2021, we established the Sustainability Committee to oversee environmental, social, and sustainability matters.
 One of the committee's purposes is to oversee management's process for establishing and implementing a strategy to integrate sustainability into various business activities, with the goal of creating long-term stakeholder value.
+The full Board of Directors also reviews the Company's progress at each quarterly board meeting.
+Our CEO and Executive Management team, including our Senior Vice President of Sustainability, oversee the development, implementation, and reporting of our environmental, social, and governance ("ESG") practices, and facilitate our enterprise risk management ("ERM") process with participation and oversight from the Board of Directors.